pangz-lab/ng-cloudflare-turnstile/README.md

     ...
 })
 ```
-### 2. Configure the widget
+### 2. Widget Configuration
-Add the widget configuration and the event listener method.<br>
+Add the widget configuration and the event listener.<br>
 ( You need to get your own `siteKey` from the cloudflare dashboard.
 See <a href="#siteKeys">below</a> to use a development siteKey for testing. )
 ```ts
 export class ExampleComponent {